 Buckle up.

-We've got an incredible show today, and everything we have been saying about the new radical extreme Democratic Socialist Party is now even in writing on top of everything that we have already known.
+We've got an incredible show today, and everything we have been saying about the new radical, extreme Democratic Socialist Party is now even in writing on top of everything that we have already known.

-They're in a bit of the dilemma as it relates to how they treated Justice Kavanaugh and the mess that is the Commonwealth of Virginia will hit that hard in the course of the program today.
+They're in a bit of a dilemma as it relates to how they treated Justice Kavanaugh and the mess that is the Commonwealth of Virginia.

-A lot of Hollywood now, they're now beginning to think people like, oh, let's see, Ted Danson, Joyless Behar, uh Jimmy Kimmel, Jimmy Fallon, and some others uh as it relates to the blackface controversy in Virginia.
+A lot of Hollywood now, they're now beginning to think people like, oh, let's see, Ted Danson, Joyless Behar, Jimmy Kimmel, Jimmy Fallon, and some others as it relates to the blackface controversy in Virginia.

 A lot of them now are a little bit worried about that.

-Um, but we begin with everything Democrats have always believed what they envisioned for the country, and have been frankly too afraid to lay out because deep down they know that this will be rejected outright by the American people, just like they lied about Obamacare.
+But we begin with everything Democrats have always believed, what they envision for the country, and have been, frankly, too afraid to lay out because deep down they know that this will be rejected outright by the American people.

 That's a recent example.

-You've expected everyone listening to my voice knows you are lied to.
+Everyone listening to my voice knows you are lied to.

 You keep your doctor, you keep your plan, and you save money.